gandharv09/RRCpacketSniffer/README.md

 For Retrieving RRC States, we adopt a novel approach to ﬁnd and record the actual RRC state of the device at any given instant.
 Android Secret codes are required to switch to RRC service mode.
 Currently we have secret codes for limited samsung devices, though a wide variety of secret codes are available for different manufacturers.

-The detailed explaination of calucalting an application's signalling efficiency from the data collected above is described in this paper [Android phone based appraisal of app behavior on cell networks](http://dl.acm.org/citation.cfm?id=2593916)
+The detailed explaination of calucalting an application's signalling efficiency from the data collected is described in this paper [Android phone based appraisal of app behavior on cell networks](http://dl.acm.org/citation.cfm?id=2593916)

+## Devices Supported
+The application currently supports all major Samsung devices ranging from Galaxy S to Galaxy S5 and **requires root permission for full functionality**.
+We are working to extend this to other device brands as well.

 ## Authors & Contributors
 * Gandharv Kapoor, Indraprastha Institute of Information Technology, Delhi